WickedGhost/avinor-flight-card/README.md

 ### Manual Installation

-1. Download the `avinor-flight-card.js` file from the [latest release][releases]
+1. Download the `dist/avinor-flight-card.js` file from the [latest release][releases]
-  - Prefer the file inside the release ZIP (it has the version embedded)
+  - The file inside the release ZIP has the version string embedded and is recommended
-2. Copy it to your `config/www` folder
+2. Copy it to your `config/www` folder (you may keep it inside a `custom-lovelace` or similar subfolder)
 3. Add the following to your `configuration.yaml` (cache-busting with version is recommended):

 ```yaml